-Practices are reminded that you can register and place orders for free PPE via the PPE portal, which can be delivered within 48 hours, to ensure regular supplies of PPE.
+Practices should no longer be paying for PPE.
+Practices can register and place orders for free PPE via the PPE portal, which can be delivered within 48 hours, to ensure regular supplies of PPE.
 More information is available on the DHSC PPE portal guidance page and the portal customer service team can be reached.

 Face coverings in general practice (England)

-NHSE Advice & Guidance on Personal protective equipment (PPE), environmental decontamination, clinical waste and aerosol generating procedures
+Personal protective equipment (PPE), environmental decontamination, clinical waste and aerosol generating procedures.

 World Health Organisation's (WHO's) guidance on how to perform a particulate respirator seal check.